nightblade9/dungeons-of-the-sultanate/README.md

 # Development Environment Setup

+## Databases

+- Set up mongodb.
+If you're on Linux, you can grab the binaries from AUR.
+Start the service with `systemctl start mongodb`.
+Enable it running at startup via `systemctl enable mongodb`.

 ## Configurating OAuth2

 You need to configure OAuth2.
 First, create a new `src/main/java/resources/application-dev.yml` file with the required OAuth2 configuration: